jelu/dbo/README.md

 ## Object/Module Descriptions

-All following modules are documented in HTML or man(7).
+All following modules are documented in HTML and man(7).

 ### libdbo_configuration